dustywhite7/Econ8310/SlidesCode/1 - Exponential Smoothing.md

 # Small $n$, big problem

-Let's say we are just getting started collecting data, and we have a very small number of observations, but still need to make a forecast?
+Let's say we are just getting started collecting data, and we have a very small number of observations, but still need to make a forecast.

-- What if you just have, like, two observations or something?
+- What if you just have two observations?

 We can generate some data and explore our first model